chetnashah/javawork/kotlinwork/README.md

 val customer = Customer("Joe Smith") // create instance of class Customer
 ```

+18. Kotlin classes have concept of primary and secondary constructors.
+Primary constructor is what goes along with class header.
+Secondary constructor are prefixed with constructor keyword.

 19. "is" operator for type check + automatic cast:
 As soon as "is" keyword is used for checking the type of a (immutable) variable,